pmandros/node2vec2rank/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Computational methods in biology can infer large molecular interaction networks from multiple data modalities and resolutions, creating unprecedented opportunities to better understand complex biological phenomena.
 Such graphs can be built from different conditions and get contrasted to uncover graph-level differences, e.g., a case-control study utilizing gene regulatory networks. <br> <br>
 Towards this end, we introduce **node2vec2rank**, a method for graph differential analysis that ranks nodes  according to the disparities of their representations in joint latent embedding spaces.
 Unlike previous bag-of-features approaches, we take advantage of recent advances in machine learning and statistics to compare graphs in higher-order structures and in a data-driven manner.
 Employing [UASE](https://github.com/iggallagher/Spectral-Embedding), a multi-layer spectral embedding technique, n2v2r is computationally efficient and can provably identify the correct ranking of differences.
-Furthermore, we incorporate stability into n2v2r for an overall procedure that adheres to veridical data science principles.
+Furthermore, we incorporate stability into n2v2r for an overall procedure that adheres to veridical data science principles by running it multiple times and aggregating the results.
 See figure below for a demonstration simulating a case-control study. <br>

 Note, that in our case, node2vec in the title does not correspond to the algorithm by Grover and Leskovec, but rather to any algorithm that can produce (multi-layer) node embeddings.
 An earlier version of node2vec2rank was using node2vec with transfer learning, but it was unstable and with many paramaters.
-UASE is more stable, more efficient, has practically no parameters, and we were able to provide theoretical guarantees about the correct ranking.  <br>
+UASE is based on SVD and is more stable, more efficient, has practically no parameters, and we were able to provide theoretical guarantees about the correct ranking.  <br>

 While the method is motivated and validated with biological applications, it can be used in any other domain with similar objectives. <br>